paolocaminiti/incremental-dom-jsonml/README.md

 }
 ```

+##### All there is to know about JSONML:
+- A nested array maps 1:1 with your DOM, which indeed really is an XML nested list.
+- Each array describes an element.
-##### The head of the array
+- The head of each array is by convention the tag name.
+- An optional subsequesnt object will contain all the key value map of the attributes, if any.
+- All following items in the array are children of the element, primitive values for text nodes, arrays again for elements.

+Using it togheter with Incremental DOM allows for in place DOM mutations, which leads to declarative views.

+##### Specific to this library:
-Must be a string.
-Can contain css syntax for id and classes 'div#id.class1.class2' and defaults to DIV.
+*head of the array* can contain css syntax for id and classes 'div#id.class1.class2' and defaults to DIV.
 Where present id and classes will be assigned as Incremental DOM static properties.

-##### The attributes's object
-All key value pairs will be assigned as Incremental DOM dynamic properties.
+*attributes's object* key: value pairs will be assigned as Incremental DOM dynamic properties.
 Here you can set dinamically the id and classes as { id: 'id', class: 'class1 class2', ... }.

-##### Assigning an Incremental DOM key to an element
+Incremental DOM will use String and Number as attributes, Object as an element property.

-{ __key: value, ...} assigns an Incremental DOM key to an element
+*{ __key: value, ...}* assigns an Incremental DOM key to the element

 ##### Where is "shouldComponentUpdate"?
 In incremental DOM branches will be skipped when an element is explicitly set as a placeholder, to do so (along with a key) put { __placeholder: true, ... } in the attribute's object.

+##### Application's architecture

+##### Performance considerations

+##### Demos

+##### About this library
+All this library does is making the relevant Incremental DOM calls while traversing your JSONML DOM description.

+At around 50 loc not only it's lightweight (Incremental DOM itself is < 10kb), it's easily hackable to tailor around any specific need you may encounter in your projects, instead of resorting on weird workarounds.

+##### Tests
+Once i'll settle on how to do it properly along with Incremental DOM i'll provide tests.

 .